 Remember that story about the 3 little pigs?
-What was the message behind that?
-The first two pigs built a house out of materials that were probably much faster to put together, but ultimately it didn’t matter because the wolf came and blew them all down.
+Do you remember the message behind their story?
+The first two pigs built a house out of materials that were much faster to put together, but ultimately it didn’t matter because the wolf came and blew them all down.

 The third pig, however, built their house out of bricks.
 They probably spent days and days constructing the home, possibly while the other pigs were relaxing.
 But because of its strength, the wolf could not blow it down.

 Your relationship as a house